krishnakala987-byte/devops-mastery-journey/41-Linux-System-Administration-Basics/Implementation-&-Important-Notes.md

 mv backup.txt archive.txt

-## 4. Problems Faced & Troubleshooting

-(No major issues mentioned)

-## 5. Mistakes & Things to Remember
+## 2. Mistakes & Things to Remember

 - Do NOT give everyone root access
 - Always use groups for permission management